 The Emergency Medical Technology (EMT) Associate of Applied Science degree and College Certificate of Completion curriculum stresses the integration of knowledge and skills required to competently perform pre-hospital basic, limited, and advanced life support.
 Wayne County Community College District is a State of Michigan, Michigan Department of Community Health (MDCH) EMS & Trauma Systems approved Education Sponsor.
-Therefore, students that successfully meet the completion criteria for Medical First Responder, Basic EMT, EMT-Specialist or Paramedic are eligible for Emergency Medical Technology (EMT) Program certification and the National Registry for EMT's certification examination necessary for and Michigan licensure as a EMS Professional.
+Therefore, students that successfully meet the completion criteria for Medical First Responder, Basic EMT, EMT-Specialist or Paramedic will also receive a certificate of completion and are eligible for Emergency Medical Technology (EMT) Program certification and the National Registry for EMT's certification examination necessary for and Michigan licensure as a EMS Professional.